Plaion

-Plaion (formerly Koch Media) is a German-Austrian media company headquartered in Höfen, Tyrol, Austria, with an operating subsidiary based in Planegg, Germany.
-The company was founded in 1994 by Franz Koch and Klemens Kundratitz.
+Plaion GmbH (formerly Koch Media) is an Austrian media company headquartered in Höfen, Tyrol, with an additional office in Planegg, Germany.
+It was founded in 1994 by Franz Koch and Klemens Kundratitz.
 The company operates video game publishing labels Deep Silver, Prime Matter and Ravenscourt, the video game developers Warhorse Studios and Milestone, as well as a film distribution arm, Plaion Pictures.
 Koch Media's parent company, Koch Media Holding, was acquired by Swedish holding company Embracer Group (then known as THQ Nordic AB) in February 2018.

 History

 Early history (1994–2015)

 Koch Media was founded in 1994 by Franz Koch (founder of Koch International) and his business partner, Klemens Kundratitz to market and distribute software.
 Koch Media operated out of offices in Germany and Austria, while a regional subsidiary, Koch Media Ltd., was opened in England.
 In 1995, Koch Media sold more than 250,000 software licenses, and in 1996, the company began distributing video games.
 Another regional subsidiary, Koch Media AG, was formed in Switzerland in 1998.
 A holding company, Koch Media Holding, was established in 2000 to unite Koch Media's business areas.
 The same year, Koch Media srl was formed as a regional subsidiary for Italy.